Anthony Sparks: Awards and recognition

-Anthony Sparks recently received a 2022 Humanitas Prize nomination in the television drama teleplay category for writing the "May 27, 2020" episode of Queen Sugar.
+Anthony Sparks received a 2022 Humanitas Prize nomination in the television drama teleplay category for writing the "May 27, 2020" episode of Queen Sugar.
 Sparks wrote the episode in response to the murder of George Floyd in May 2020.
-The teleplay features the Bordelon characters' grappling with the reality of violence against African Americans.
-As showrunner and executive producer of Queen Sugar Sparks also received the 2022 NAACP Image Award for Outstanding Drama (alongside fellow producers Oprah Winfrey & Ava DuVernay) for his and his team’s work on the 5th & 6th seasons of Queen Sugar.
-The show had last won this honor for its inaugural first season.
+The teleplay shows the Bordelon characters grappling with the reality of violence against African Americans.
+As showrunner and executive producer of Queen Sugar, Sparks also received the 2022 NAACP Image Award for Outstanding Drama (alongside fellow producers Oprah Winfrey & Ava DuVernay) for his and his team’s work on the 5th and 6th seasons of Queen Sugar.

-In late 2020, Anthony Sparks received the Television Academy Honors Award for his work as the showrunner, executive producer, and head writer on the 4th season of Queen Sugar.
+In 2020, Sparks received the Television Academy Honors Award for his work as the showrunner, executive producer, and head writer on the 4th season of Queen Sugar.

 In addition to his 2022 Image Award win, Sparks has been nominated for an additional four individual category NAACP Image Awards over the course of his writing career.
 In 2018 he was nominated for Outstanding Writing in Television Drama for the Queen Sugar (OWN) second-season episode "What Do I Care for Morning".
 This was his second consecutive nomination in this category and his third overall Image Award nomination for Outstanding Television Drama Writing.
 He was also nominated in 2020, 2019, 2018, 2017 as part of the Queen Sugar producing team for Outstanding Television Drama.
 In addition to his nominations as a television writer/producer for two 2017 NAACP Image Awards, Sparks also received a third 2017 nomination for Outstanding Literature/Instructional Book for writing & co-editing an academic book, Running the Long Race in Gifted Education.

 Sparks also received individual 2008 and 2009 Sentinel Health Awards from the Norman Lear Center for his work as a television writer, as well as a 2008 NAACP Image Award nomination for Outstanding Dramatic Writing in a Television Series and a 2010 NAACP Image Award as a producer for Outstanding Dramatic Television Series.

+Volunteer and advocacy work

+Anthony Sparks is a member of several civic and entertainment industry boards.
+He serves on the Board of Advisors for Hollywood, Health & Society at the USC Annenberg Norman Lear Center.
+He also serves on the Board of Managers at the Collins & Katz Family YMCA, as well as on the Board of Councilors at the USC School of Dramatic Arts.

+In March 2024, the USC School of Dramatic Arts named and opened The Sparks Center for Community and Culture to acknowledge and honor the committed and collective work that USC SDA Associate Dean Anita Dashiell-Sparks and Anthony Sparks have deeply engaged and demonstrated throughout their life and careers in arts, entertainment, and education.